by Lakhpreet Kaur

 – Others say that kesh indicates a life decided to the services of Wahgeuru and humanity.

-- Some say that kesh is a mark of dedication to the Guru,.
+– Some say that kesh is a mark of dedication to the Guru.
+Harnoor Singh, a Kaur Life writer, believes that kesh is grown and kept out of love for the Guru.

 Reason 7: Truth

-- Writer Sukhmandir Kaur Khalsa says that keeping kesh honors truth.
+-Writer Sukhmandir Kaur Khalsa says that keeping kesh honors truth.
 Hair, like truth, continually asserts itself despite whatever measures are taken to deny it.
 Whether plucked, shaved, or curled, or colored, the hereditary disposition and condition of hair cannot be changed or concealed, for hair always returns to its original genetic growth pattern.
+Therefor keeping hair is a way to honor truth.

 Reason 9: Sikh Sovereignty

-- Ideally, Sikhs strive not to conform to time-bound, secular fashion trends; Sikhs seek to be unattached to the world.
+– Some Sikhs strive not to conform to time-bound, secular trends or socially constructed, ever-shifting gender image expectations; some Sikhs seek to be unattached to arbitrary standards.
 Thus, Wylam says, long hair indicates a freedom from socially deemed fashionable haircuts.
-The Sikh is sovereign from social standards of beauty and only behaves in accordance with the Gurus’ standards.
+The Sikh is sovereign from social standards of beauty and gender, and only behaves in accordance with the Gurus’ standards.

 Reason 10: Discipline

-- Personal discipline is central to Sikhi and Gurdev Singh believes that keeping long hair, combing it every day and washing it, develops disciplines.
+– Personal discipline is central to Sikhi and Gurdev Singh believes that keeping long hair, combing it every day and washing it, develops discipline.

-- Some Sikhs feel that keeping kesh vanquishes vanity.
-Keeping hair intact is a constant reminder to make conscious choices when facing the challenges of confronting ego.
+– Some Sikhs feel that keeping kesh reduces vanity.
+Keeping hair intact is a constant reminder to make conscious choices when facing the challenges or confronting the ego.

 Reason 12: Self-esteem